Redundant Array Computation Elimination: Redundancy Elimination on n-ary Trees

-To determine the optimal solution of the non-conflicting expression subset, an objective function on the graph needs to be defined.
+In each iteration of the detection algorithm, finding redundancies corresponds to selecting a set of non-conflicting binary subexpression candidates, which forms an independent set of the Pair Graph.
+To determine the optimal solution, an objective function on the graph needs to be defined.
 The loop ranges are usually not known at the compiling time.
 So it cannot precisely evaluate the redundant computations between conflict redundancies.
-For example, if there are three expressions $\oplus(x,y,z)$, $\oplus(x',y')$ and $\oplus(y'',z'')$ and $\eri(x\oplus y)=\eri(x'\oplus y')$ and $\eri(y\oplus z)=\eri(y''\oplus z'')$, it is impossible to determine which one incurs more redundant computations before the execution.
+For example, given three expressions $\oplus(x,y,z)$, $\oplus(x',y')$ and $\oplus(y'',z'')$, if $\eri(x\oplus y)=\eri(x'\oplus y')$ and $\eri(y\oplus z)=\eri(y''\oplus z'')$, it is hard to determine which one incurs more redundant computations before the execution.

 Therefore, we use an approximate metric.
-If $n$ expressions with the same $\eri$ are extracted, the new expression trees have $n$ less binary expressions that are replaced with auxiliary array loads.
-The reduced number of redundant computations on the expression trees can be approximated to $n-1$, where the minus one denotes the auxiliary array's precomputation.
-Let $S$ be a solution and $\eri(S)$ be the set of all $\eri$ values of expressions in $S$, i.e.,
+If $n$ expressions with the same $\eri$ are extracted, the new expression trees have $n$ fewer binary expressions that are replaced with auxiliary array loads.
+The reduced number of redundant computations on the expression trees can be approximated to $n-1$, where the minus one denotes the precomputation of the auxiliary array.
+Let $S\subseteq V$ be a solution and $\eri(S)$ be the set of all $\eri$ values of expressions in $S$, i.e.,

-The optimal solution in a single iteration is tied to the objective function:
+The optimal solution in a single detection iteration is tied to the objective function: